 In this module you will develop an understanding of the fundamental issues in the digital society.
 You will investigate the diffusion of technological innovations such as mobile technologies, social media, cloud computing and Big Data in the private and public sectors.
 You will examine the impact of technological changes for individuals, organisations and societies in a global context, and consider the strategies which can be employed in response.
 You will also look at the potential social consequences of digital technologies, such as privacy, security, intellectual property and protection of data.

-Managing Social Media and Web Technologies
+Social Media and Web Analytics

 Dissertation Preparation and Research Methods